idaholab/moose/framework/doc/content/source/systems/NonlinearSystem.md

 ## Reusing preconditioners id=reuse_preconditioners

-The simple version of GRMES and other iterative methods converge only very slowly.
+The simple version of GMRES and other iterative methods converge only very slowly.
 To improve convergence, PETSc and other iterative solver packages apply a [preconditioner](https://en.wikipedia.org/wiki/Preconditioner) to the system of equations/sparse matrix before applying the iterative solver.